 Inclement Weather.
-Please do not assume because school is canceled due to weather conditions that lessons are canceled.
+Please do not assume because school is cancelled due to weather conditions that lessons are cancelled.
 Because lessons are usually later in the day, there are many days when I still teach, even if school was cancelled.
 Please call to check the day of the lesson.
-If lessons do have to be canceled because of bad weather, I will try very hard to figure out a make-up schedule.
+If lessons do have to be cancelled because of bad weather, I will try very hard to figure out a make-up schedule.

 Tuition.
 Tuition is assessed each semester based on 17 weeks of instruction (from August through December and from January through May).
 Tuition payments may be made in one lump sum at the time of the first lesson or in monthly installments according to the following schedule:

 30 minute lessons $480/semester or $96/month 45 minute lessons $720/semester or $144/month 60 minute lessons $960/semester or $192/month

 For students whose regular lesson time is on a Saturday, the tuition is based on 16 lessons per semester ($450.00/semester or $90.00/month; $675/semester or $135.00/month and $900.00/semester or $180.00/month respectively for 30, 45 or 60 minute lessons).

 In addition to tuition, a yearly, non-refundable assessment for recital costs and Piano Maestro membership will be due every August (or the first month of lessons when a student starts piano lessons in a different month).
 This assessment will be used to cover costs of recital hall rental plus costs of enrolling the studio in the Piano Maestro sight-reading app.
 For the 2021-2022 year, this annual cost is $25 per family for families with school-aged students.
 For students without the use of IPads at home for the Piano Maestro app, the studio will have an IPad set up and connected to one of the digital pianos for students to use before or after their lesson times.